tiltowait/oregon-by-night/docs/house-rules.md

 Below are new Merits and Flaws:

 1. **Echoes of Faded Glory** (+3, Supernatural): Only Caitiff may take this Merit.
-This switches one of your in-Blood three to a Clan signature Discipline that you desire, if approved by an ST.  Taking this merit makes your sire a member of that Clan/Bloodline, and if you are found to have their Discipline... well... there are consequences to those sorts of things.
+This switches one of your in-Blood three to a Clan signature Discipline that you desire, if approved by an ST.  Taking this merit makes your sire a member of that Clan/Bloodline, and if you are found to have their Discipline... well... there are consequences to those sorts of things. <u>You may not use this Merit to obtain Spiritus, Bardo, or Ogham.</u>
 1. **Anachronism** (-2, Social): This Flaw makes you from a certain time far back in history; 1890 or before.
 You have no knowledge of any events, science, or technology since that time.
 You have been awake from a long torpor for a week, at best, and your character build should reflect this.

 ### 6. Specializations